-The use of sUASs on or within a site or facility can significantly reduce the risk to workers of falls while inspecting, surveying, or monitoring site progress. sUASs can inspect, photograph, and collect data on hard to get to areas that otherwise would require worker inspection or are inaccessible.
-Falls are the leading source of workplace fatality and injury on sites and reducing falls through sUAS use for site imaging could save workers lives.
+The use of UAS on a construction or inspection site can significantly reduce the risk to workers of falls while inspecting, surveying, or monitoring site progress.
+UAS can inspect, photograph, and collect data on hard to get to areas that otherwise would require worker inspection.
+Falls are the leading source of workplace fatality and injury on construction sites', and reducing falls through UAS use for site imaging could save workers lives.

-Additionally, sUASs could replace the use of helicopters and small aircraft to monitor sites.
-The sUASs we propose to fly in this application are under ten pounds, and carry no combustible material on board, as opposed to the much larger conventionally powered small aircraft.
-Shifting to sUASs from helicopters presents a marked safety increase for our workers and the public.
+Additionally, UAS could replace the use of helicopters and small aircraft to monitor sites.
+The UAS we propose to fly in this application are under five pounds, and carry no combustible material on board, as opposed to the much larger conventionally powered small aircraft.
+Shifting to UAS from helicopters presents a marked safety increase for our workers and the public.

-Lastly, sUASs reduce the environmental impact by dramatically decreasing the energy used for aerial imaging and data collection over a site or facility.
-Skycatch's sUASs use rechargeable lithium ion batteries, as opposed to fossil fuels burned in operation of small aircraft that are many hundreds of times heavier.
+Lastly, UAS reduce the environmental impact by dramatically decreasing the energy used for aerial imaging and data collection over a construction site.
+Our UAS use rechargeable lithium ion batteries, as opposed to fossil fuels burned in operation of small aircraft that are many hundreds of times heavier.